M0hannad/Business-Analytics-Nanodegree/README.md

 **Acknowledgement**

-Thanks to `Misk Skills` and `SDAIA` for providing their spornorship for this scholarship.
+Thanks to `Misk Skills` and `SDAIA` for their spornorship for this scholarship.